knative/docs/docs/help/contributor/creating-new-docs.md

 what information they need.

-If you need help identifying the audience for you content, we are happy to help and answer all your questions during the [Docs Working Group](https://github.com/knative/community/blob/main/working-groups/WORKING-GROUPS.md) biweekly meetings.
+If you need help identifying the audience for you content, we are happy to help and answer all your questions during the [DUX working group](https://knative.dev/community/contributing/working-groups/working-groups/#documentation--user-experience) weekly meetings.

 ## Content types